 The price is paid.

-We recently paid off our car.
-There is no reason to give the bank any more of our money.
-Our car is paid for and is legally all ours.
+When we paid off our car.
+There was absolutely no reason to give the bank any more of our money.
+Our car was paid for and legally all ours.

 We paid all we needed to pay for the car.
 There is a zero balance.

 We could keep paying for the car, but it is completely paid off.

 Just like we can do things to try to pay for the price of our sin to God.